b5i/InfiniteScrollViews/README.md

    - increaseIndexAction: the query from the InfiniteScrollView to get the value after a certain ChangeIndex (recursive logic).
    - decreaseIndexAction: the query from the InfiniteScrollView to get the value before a certain ChangeIndex (recursive logic).
    - orientation: the orientation of the InfiniteScrollView.
+   - updateBinding: Boolean that can be changed if the InfiniteScrollView's content needs to be updated.
+   - spacing: Space between the views.
 2. Let's see how content, increaseIndexAction and decreaseIndexAction work:
    1. For our MonthView we need to provide a Date so that it will extract the month to display.
       It could be declared like this: